bkpecho/advice-generator-app/README.md

 ### Continued development

-Given the opportunity to further develop this project, I would aim to enhance its interactivity and engagement by incorporating a social media sharing feature to enable users to share the generated advice.
-Additionally, I would explore more advanced design techniques to create a more immersive and engaging experience for users.
+To further elevate the functionality and design of this project, I plan to implement a social media sharing feature that allows users to easily share the generated advice.
+Additionally, I aim to continue to explore advanced design techniques to create a more captivating and immersive user experience.

 ## Author